P.E.E.: Style

 While the band has stated they never believed that they were midwest emo, they considered themselves "mathy" in sense.
 Stanley has called them "grind pop", as many of their songs, especially from Now More Charm, were short in length and "all have a million different parts", while The Roaring Mechanism’s songs were longer and focused more on prog rock-inspired rhythmic sections.
+Now, More Charm has also been described as "feeling like the bridges (not verses, not choruses - the bridges) of all your favorite songs strung into one emotional, explosive burst of glorious hooky, fragmented power pop".